kylpo/notes/Perfect-OS.md

 ---

+# Why am I writing this?
+More innovation in the OS space, more starting fresh, like Dex.

+Also because I recently did a round of researching these platforms for app development.
+What are their capabilities: their strengths and limitations.
+Also because many of these patterns and concepts can and do live within apps.

+---

 Hard to write this, as there are so many things to consider.

 Comes down to hardware (capabilities, size, context),